krlawrence/graph/make-route-graph/scripts/README.md

 The script builds the air-routes graph in various formats including GraphML, Gremlin (Groovy) steps, CSV, RDF and SQL.
 This script is most commonly used when a new update of the data is going to be published.
 The `README-air-routes-latest.txt` file is also generated as part of this process.
 Some additional files are generated containing information about the graph.
-Not all of the generated files are currently pushed back into this repo (they are flagged with an asterisk (*) below.
+Not all of the generated files are currently pushed back into this repo - they are flagged with an asterisk (*) below.

-If running on a Mac use `routegen.sh mac`.
+If running on a Mac use `routegen.sh mac`, on Linux just use `routegen.sh`.

 The script assumes that the "graphml2csv.py" file has been downloaded from https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv and is available in the same directory as the script.